-People ask us a lot of questions when they realize we’re derby girls.
 Roller derby is a growing sport, but there’s still a lot of people out there who haven’t heard of it, or remember the time of Skinny Minnie Miller (a lot has changed since then)!
 There are no stupid questions!
 You may find your answers on our list of Frequently Asked Questions, but if you don’t, please contact us.
-We’ll be happy to help you out the best we can.
+We love to talk about derby!

 What’s the difference between low and full contact derby?

-Full contact roller derby is a lot more physical, faster, and more competitive than low contact.
-In full, a skater is allowed to send another skater flying (yes…they DO go airborne!) by using their hips or shoulders to make direct contact and hit them.
-In low contact, a skater must be touching another skater with her hip/shoulder/side before pushing her off the track or out of the way.
-The result of this is that low contact relies more on strategy, whereas full contact ends up being faster and rougher.
+Full contact roller derby is generally faster, more physical, and more competitive than low contact.
+In full contact play (also known as level 3), a skater is allowed to gather momentum and speed to make direct contact with another skater.
+This results in some pretty spectacular hits!
+In low contact (also known as level 2) , a skater must be touching another skater with her hip/shoulder/side before pushing her off the track or out of the way.
 Full contact isn’t for everyone, and the same thing goes for low contact.
-We suggest starting out slow with LOCO, and you can always try full contact when you feel you’re ready, if that’s something that interests you.
+We suggest checking out LOCO to see how it feels but if you are looking for the full contact experience you should check out our sister league Forest City Derby Girls.

 What if I don’t know how to skate?

-We will teach you everything you need to know, from stopping and falling, to eventually skating backwards, when you feel you’re ready.
+We will teach you everything you need to know, from stopping and falling, to game strategy and low contact hits, when you feel you’re ready.

 But I’m super uncoordinated!
 I will fall!